CyprienBouton/pyMRzeroXCAT/README.md

 	the *.npz file in the file selection dialog.

 ![MRzero Phantom](visuals/MRXCAT_Phantom.png)

+## Example in Jupyter Notebook
+A basic example of a Flash 2D sequence simulation using the MRXCAT phantom in MRzero framework can be found [here](examples/simulate_MRXCAT_Flash2D.ipynb).

 ## References
 If you use this code for research, please cite the following paper